Usage#

 cd fenics-sz

-If running the book in a browser run the following docker command
+To start the jupyter server automatically in a browser run the following docker command

 docker run --init --rm -p 8888:8888 --workdir /root/shared -v "$(pwd)":/root/shared ghcr.io/cianwilson/fenics-sz:release

-The first time this is run it will automatically download the docker image and start Jupyter lab in the docker container on the local machine.
-To view the notebooks and modify them locally, copy and paste the URL printed in the terminal into a web-browser.
+The first time this is run, it will automatically download the docker image and start jupyter in the docker container on the local machine.
+To view and interact with the notebooks, copy and paste the URL printed in the terminal into a web browser.
+Look for output similar to, e.g.:

 Updates